Why It Matters

 interactive Global School seminars hosted in El Salvador

-Global School alumni from North America and El Salvador equipped with knowledge and tools to defend human rights
+Global School alumni from North and Central America equipped with the knowledge and tools to defend human rights

 Make a difference today